vishwarajanand/LlamaIndexGoogle/README.md

 script1.
 Defines a way to use Embedding APIs from LC's classes via llama index bride script2.
-Defines a way to use llama index classes for vertex models for embeddings & LLMs
+Defines a way to use llama index classes for vertex models for embeddings & LLMs script3.
+Defines a way to use llama index classes for vertex models without a global LLM script4.
+Defines a way to use Alloy DB for a vector store